Quick XPath Locators Cheat Sheet

 1. Axes

 There are 13 different axes for querying an element.
-Axis is used when we want to query for an element using its self attributes/ nearby elements, and hierarchical building relationships.
+An axis is used to query an element based on its attributes, nearby elements, and hierarchical relationships.

 AxisDescriptionExample